 If the default choices are correct, type 0 and press Enter to begin the BOS installation.
 The system automatically reboots after installation is complete.
-Go to Step 4.
-Configure the System after Installation.
+Go to "Step 4.
+Configure the System after Installation" on page 6.

 Otherwise, go to sub-step 2.